Kolzsticks/next-js-jwt-auth/README.md

   Only authenticated users can access protected pages (e.g., dashboard).
 - **Responsive UI:**
   Styled with Tailwind CSS for a modern, responsive interface.
-- **Logout Functionality:**
+- **Login & Logout Functionality:**
-  Securely log out users by clearing the JWT token.
+  A dedicated LoginButton component for submitting the login form and a secure logout mechanism that clears the JWT token.

 ## Project Structure